leonalkalai/BattleshipJs/README.md

         │               Utility functions to simplify and reuse common operations.
         │
         │           └── 📁 initGame
-        │               Handles game initialization, resetting states, and preparing the game boards.
+        │               Handles game initialization, resetting states
+                        and preparing the game boards.

         │   ├── 📁 styles
         │       Contains CSS files for styling the game, including layouts, themes, and responsive design.

         │   └── main.js
         │       The main JavaScript entry point, combining modules and initializing the game.

     ├── index.html
         The main HTML file and entry point for the application, defining the structure and linking resources.

     └── README.md
-        The project's documentation file, containing instructions and descriptions information.
+        The project's documentation file,
+        containing instructions and descriptions information.

 ## 📖 How to Play